DanNeidle/fake_account_finder/README.md

 2. Edit the file as follows:

-   `companies_house_snapshot_file` should be the same filename as the CSV file you downloaded from Companies House Complete `fca_user` and `fca_api_key`, if you want to screen for unregulated companies and have obtained an api key.
-Otherwise just leave the defaults
+   - `companies_house_snapshot_file` should be the same filename as the CSV file you downloaded from Companies House
+   - Complete `fca_user` and `fca_api_key`, if you want to screen for unregulated companies and have obtained an api key.
+Otherwise just leave as blanks (but don't delete)
-   `scp_destinations` is a list of destinations to SCP the output HTML and CSV files when the script completes.
+   - `scp_destinations` is a list of destinations to SCP the output HTML and CSV files when the script completes.
 For me that's convenient.
 Leave the list blank and it will be ignored.
+   - CASH_ALERT_VALUE and OTHER_ALERT_VALUE: thresholds for “large balances.”
+Defaults are 10 million and 100 million.

 ---

-## 6. Build indexes
+## 5. Build indexes

+Before running searches, you must build two indexes that mean the searches very quickly:

 1. Check the script is working:
     ```bash
     ./find_companiew
     ```

-    You should see a help page.
+    If you see help information, you’re good to proceed.

-2. Create a lookup table that indexes all the account files:
+2. Create a lookup table that links the 300GB of account files to the relevant company number:
     ```bash
     ./find_companiew -buildlookup
     ```

+    This scans the companies_house_data/ directory and creates a JSON file listing each company’s iXBRL file path.

 2. Create the index for sic/address searches:
     ```bash
     ./find_companies -buildindex
     ```

+    This reads the big CSV snapshot and creates a SQLite database for quick lookups by SIC code or address.

 ---

-## 7. Example usage
+## 6. Example usage

+Below are typical ways to run the script once everything is set up.

-### Lookup SIC Codes
+### Searching for SIC codes

 To list the most likely suspect SIC codes:
     ```bash